 Orange Vale gradually became known as Orangevale, although often referred to as “the Vale”.
 Colonists arrived in increasing numbers and “the Vale” became very successful.
 Fortunately, Orangevale had the availability of water.
 Ready-made ditches in the eastern section, dug for placer mining on Mississippi Bar, were a perfect source of irrigation needed for the orange groves, vineyards, and other fruit tree orchards.
 Although agricultural difficulty struck in 1930 when an extremely frigid winter wiped out nearly all the orange groves, farming continued.
 Orangevale progressed as a quiet rural town, growing slowly and steadily.

-Because of it’s natural beauty (including waterways and mountain views), recreational opportunities, high-ranking schools and the industrial growth of Sacramento and Placer Counties, people continue to settle into Orangevale.
-In the midst of this growth remain many original oak trees, trails, and a unique rural character which express the essential character of Orangevale.
+Because of its natural beauty (including waterways and mountain views), recreational opportunities, high-ranking schools, and the industrial growth of Sacramento and Placer Counties, people continue to settle in Orangevale.
+In the midst of this growth remain many original oak trees, trails, and a unique rural character that express the essential character of Orangevale.

-Industry continues to grow in Sacramento and Placer Counties, especially in the insurance, medical, retail, and high-technology fields.
+The industry continues to grow in Sacramento and Placer Counties, especially in the insurance, medical, retail, and high-technology fields.
 The continued allure of Orangevale and Sacramento and Placer Counties is an industry-friendly environment.
-There is easy access to transit, and affordable housing in a very desirable area.
+There is easy access to transit and affordable housing in a very desirable area.
 Orangevale’s 1996 population was approximately 34,000 in its 10.4 square miles.
 Orangevale is 25 miles northeast of Sacramento at an elevation of about 240 feet (above mean sea level.)